RedstoneAlmeida/SkyBlockPE/README.md

 # SkyBlockPE
 SkyBlock ported to PocketMine, API 1.12.0 +

+Please note that this is still in development.

-This plugin is an edit of MyPlot with a new generator and different commands.
+This plugin is an edit of [MyPlot](https://github.com/wiez/MyPlot) with a new generator and different commands.

-MyPlot was found by @wiez and you can find it here: https://github.com/wiez/MyPlot

-ToDo:
+## Resources

+This plugin uses [MyPlot](https://github.com/wiez/MyPlot) by [wiez](https://github.com/wiez).

+## To Do:
  - quests and rewards
  - Configuration for exact island size, currently based on chunks
  - rewrite the generator